Hemantham/MovieApp/README.md

 User can search for movies by title and then see who is the provider.
 (Cinemaworld Or Filmworld).
 Then they can click on image tile to view details and price.

+note : If individual movie details are not loaded in the first click and gives the loading failiur message , click it again.
+(This is due to individual movie requests are not cached)

 Key considerations

 Since the 3rd PArty movie provider details  needs to be kept hidden from clients and